 Our wide range of exciting events and programmes ensures our girls leave with the skills to succeed in every aspect of their life - such as public speaking and being entrepreneurial.

 All students are expected to take advantage of the opportunities available for all girls throughout the school from archery to Zumba, and through theatre productions, music and sport.

-Boarding becomes more popular as girls go through the school and it is particularly common for girls in the Sixth Form to board.
+Boarding becomes more popular as students go through the school and it is particularly common for students in the Sixth Form to board.